 All staff can access online training in how to use adrenaline auto-injectors/inhalers.
 All staff can approach the nurses for ad-hoc training in the use of adrenaline auto-injectors, inhalers and basic first aid procedures.
 Refresher sessions are offered to all departments at the start of the academic year and then on an as needed basis.
-Where indicated, the senior nurse will organise external health professionals to visit the school to deliver training.
+Where indicated senior nurse will organise external health professionals to visit the school to d training. d, the eliver

-13. Head Injury and Concussion Policy
+Appendix F - Head Injury and Concussion Policy